Judge Advocate General's Corps: Special training

+For example, newly commissioned Army JAG officers complete a 4-week Direct Commission Course (DCC) at Fort Sill, Oklahoma and then receive specialized legal training at an 11-week Judge Advocate Officer Basic Course at the TJAGLCS in Charlottesville.
+While the DCC course focuses on soldiering—fitness, land navigation, weapons—the JAOBC is about military-relevant law and taught in a law school environment.
+The course covers courts-martial and the Uniform Code of Military Justice (UCMJ), administrative investigations and separations, international and operational law, contracts and family law, as well as practical exercises for briefing commanders.

 Naval Justice School is the primary training center for Navy, Marine, and Coast Guard JAs.
 Most judge advocates will take additional classes at more than one of these facilities during their time in the JAG Corps.

 The Army's JAG School is the only military law center that has full American Bar Association accreditation.
 Its graduate course, leading to a Master of Laws degree, is open to judge advocates from all service branches.

-Newly commissioned JAG officers may have little to no special legal education prior to commissioning; after completing Army Direct Commissioned Course, they receive their legal training at Judge Advocate Basic Officer Course at Fort Lee, Virginia.